+Some dogs are more susceptible to endocarditis than others.
 In many cases, endocarditis affects a heart valve that has already been damaged.
 This damage may be caused by a defect in the heart (resulting in abnormal blood flow over the valve, which can lead to scar tissue formation), inflammation of the heart tissues, or surgical procedures.

 What are the clinical signs of endocarditis?

 Signs of endocarditis are often nonspecific early in the course of the disease.
 Affected dogs show vague signs of illness, such as weight loss and lethargy.
 They may develop signs related to the spread of bacteria throughout their body, such as lameness and joint pain.
 Affected dogs may also have a fever.

 In later stages, endocarditis begins to affect the functioning of the heart.
 Dogs may develop signs of heart failure, such as a cough, exercise intolerance, and weakness.
 You may also notice that your dog has shortness of breath or difficulty breathing.

 How will my veterinarian diagnose endocarditis?

 There are a number of physical examination findings that might lead your veterinarian to suspect that your dog has endocarditis.
 Your veterinarian may hear a heart murmur, which indicates abnormal blood flow over a heart valve.
 Blood pressure abnormalities are also often associated with endocarditis; in some cases, these abnormalities may be dramatic enough that your veterinarian can detect them when assessing your dog's hindlimb pulses.

 Your veterinarian will likely perform a number of additional tests in order to diagnose your dog’s endocarditis.
 These tests may include: